Chock Full of Chocolate Knowledge

 By Chelsea Fisher

-Chocolate chips and cocoa powder aren’t often what you’d think of as pantry staples, but when a potluck or sweet craving comes along, they’re certainly good to have around.
+Chocolate chips and cocoa powder aren’t often what you’d think of as pantry staples, but when Valentine’s Day, a potluck, or simply a sweet craving come along, they’re certainly good to have around.
 Unfortunately, chocolate can be confusing.
 With so many different varieties it can be difficult to know what kind to buy or use.
 We hope our quick chocolate guide will save you time in the baking aisle, and hopefully prevent you from making a sad batch of chocolate chip cookies (it can happen to anyone).

 If you’re interested in the health benefits of chocolate read our article “Calling Doctor Wonka.”